The Lowest Interest Rate Credit Card May Not Be the Best Deal

-You may be surprised to learn the lowest interest rate credit card may not be the least expensive credit card to use.
+You may be surprised to learn the low interest card may not be the least expensive credit card to use.
 For years, we based our decisions to use one credit card over another on the interest rate charged by the lender.

 Credit lending has become more complex in recent years.
 One of the most surprising things about credit accounts is that the interest rates charged seem to have little to do with interest in the wider consumer marketplace.

-At a time when mortgage rates and interest on consumer loans such as auto loans and home improvement loans are at record lows, it's a shock to find the lowest interest rate credit card is much high than interest charged on other consumer credit products.
+At a time when mortgage rates and interest on consumer loans such as auto loans and home improvement loans are at record lows, it’s a shock to find the low interest card is much higher than interest charged on other consumer credit products.

 When credit cards first began to gain popularity the profit for lenders came from the interest rates charges and from an annual fee.
 As competition heated up among big banks vying for consumer accounts, annual fees disappeared.